SiebeA/CorpusNormalization/README.md

 ## TODO

 ### Need-to-haves
+- Export the sentences from `Levenhstein_distance_output.xlsx` that are above a DISTANCE threshold to 2 seperate txt files
+  - Then, sublime merge those 2 text files

 ### Nice to haves:
-- Integration  with a 'diff' program--such as sublime merge--; where, whenever the edit-distance of a sentence surpasses a defined threshold, that sentence is automatically inputted in that diff program, and the manual ATN-double-checker can observe the differences between the 2 sentences visually.
-(Now the process of getting it in the diff-program is still manual)
-[sublime-merge-diff-program-preview](https://ibb.co/b3YbnFB)
+- choose xls file automatically, confirm with 'y' [sublime-merge-diff-program-preview](https://ibb.co/b3YbnFB)
 - make a dependencies pip txt file, perhaps even automated virtual environment
-- in `pf_txt-to-df.py`, print the name of the available sheets of the `xlsx` file. --- done for xls files, not possible for xlsx files
+- in `pf_txt-to-df.py`, print the name of the available sheets of the `xlsx` file. --- done for xls files, not possible for xlsx files<!--
-- column names for `Levenhstein_distance_output.xlsx` by adapting  `python3 pf_Levenhstein_distance.py`
+- column names for `Levenhstein_distance_output.xlsx` by adapting  `python3 pf_Levenhstein_distance.py` -->
+- column names adapted for when it is not ATN but RAW

 <!-- ### observations made about the normalized text files; THESE CONCERN SPECIFIC INSTANCES (not conclusions about the whole corpus)
 Bessy: